 If a facility is required to keep records of air toxics emissions as a condition of its permit, then it must submit air toxics emissions data.
 If it is not required to keep air toxics emissions records, then the MPCA strongly encourages the facility to join in the majority of individual air permit holders and submit air toxics emissions data voluntarily.

 The MPCA will estimate air toxics emissions for facilities with Large Inventory Type and registration Option D permits that do not submit site specific data.
 Directly reported emissions data from facilities is preferred over MPCA staff estimates.
 Using data submitted by facilities results in a more reliable emission inventory.

 Data is collected on air toxics emissions every three years.
 The MPCA does not charge fees for air toxics.
-The next collection of air toxics emissions will take place during the 2017 emission inventory.
+The next collection of air toxics emissions data will take place in 2021, when facilities submit their emission inventory for calendar year 2020.
 At that time, Large Inventory Type Permit holders and facilities with registration Option D permits must submit air toxics emissions using the MPCA’s e-Services electronic reporting website.

 For a complete air toxics list and recommendations on how to report data for specific groups of compounds, please visit the Pollutant categories for air toxics webpage.

 Facilities holding a capped permit are required to report greenhouse gas (GHG) emissions in order to comply with capped permit requirements.
 Similarly, Option D compliance requirements mandate facilities holding an Option D registration permit to report GHG emissions.
 Title V permit holders are required to report GHG emissions to the MPCA under Minn.
 Statute 216H.021 Subd.
 2. (b) (1).